nicolasdettling/nemo_python/docs/archer2_setup_guide_updated.md

 For some of Kaitlin's scripts you will need a python package which is not installed on ARCHER2.
 Follow the instructions [here](https://docs.archer2.ac.uk/user-guide/python/) to set up a new virtual environment named pyenv, to be stored in $WORK/pyenv.
 Activate this environment and use pip to install the package f90nml (all explained in the link).

-You will need to set up globus-url-copy to transfer data between ARCHER2 and JASMIN, following [these instructions](https://help.jasmin.ac.uk/article/4997-transfers-from-archer2) ("1st choice method").
-Make sure you save the credentials file directly within $WORK.
-Some of Kaitlin's scripts assume your username is the same on ARCHER2 and JASMIN; ask her for help if this is not the case, or just have a go (search for "whoami").
+You will need to set up globus to transfer data between ARCHER2 and JASMIN, following [these instructions](https://help.jasmin.ac.uk/article/4997-transfers-from-archer2) ("1st choice method").
+Remember to set the environment variables for the archer2 and JASMIN collections and potentially save them to your bashrc file.
+Most likely, these are:

+    export a2c=3e90d018-0d05-461a-bbaf-aab605283d21
+    export jdc=a2f53b7f-1b4e-4dce-9b7c-349ae760fee0

+You can check whether globus is set up by listing the collections and transferring example data:

+    globus ls $a2c
+    globus ls $jdc
+    globus transfer $a2c:pathtofile $jdc:pathtofile

+Once a globus transfer is submitted, a task_id will be printed.
+This id can be used to monitor or cancel the transfer:

+    globus task show task_id
+    globus task cancel task_id

 Finally, ARCHER2 has a quirk where it expects booleans, and only booleans, to have trailing commas in the namelists.
 To fix all the preinstalled namelists (in case you want to run any test configurations later), create edit_nmls and reverse_edit_nmls files following [these instructions](https://forge.ipsl.jussieu.fr/nemo/ticket/2653), and chmod +x them.

 # Adding the new configuration